blog-banner-image

 • Body temperature – A living human has an average temperature of 98.6 degrees F. When circulation ceases, it begins to cool, on average of 1-2 degrees every hour, until it reaches a room’s ambient temperature.
 Items in a patient’s bloodstream can affect this, such as alcohol.
 A special thermometer in the chest cavity can provide this figure.

 • Degree of rigor mortis – As a body stops working, muscles begin to stiffen and contract, sometimes within 15 minutes of death.
-The body is typically at a full rigor situation about 15 hours after death.
+The body is typically at full rigor about 15 hours after death.

 • Contents of stomach/digestive system – The state of digestion of someone’s last meal can give investigators an idea of the last time they ate, what it was, and how far it moved through the intestines.